Solway Coast National Landscape

 With varied habitats and rich feeding grounds, the estuary is of outstanding wildlife importance.
 An overwintering ground for huge numbers of wildfowl, the Upper Solway’s flats and marshes are a Ramsar site and seals, dolphins and porpoises have been sighted offshore.
 The South Solway Mosses National Nature Reserve is part of the largest relatively undamaged area of lowland raised mire in the country.
 The area has a rich historical and cultural heritage associated with its position on the Scottish border.

 This is a traditional agricultural area remote from large towns.
-The AONB boundary skirts Silloth, the largest settlement and stops short of the fishing town of Maryport.
+The National Landscape boundary skirts Silloth, the largest settlement and stops short of the fishing town of Maryport.
 Inshore fishing includes shrimping and local farming is mainly dairy, beef and sheep, with a longstanding tradition of common grazing on the marshes.
 Small, hedged fields are still a dominant feature in the landscape.
 Tourism is an important, though relatively undeveloped, supplement to the local economy, concentrated in caravan sites at the small resorts of Silloth and Allonby.
 A number of archaeological sites include defences built by the Romans and the Frontiers of the Roman Empire World Heritage Site stretches all the way along the coastline.